bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:17:26

 But to go on that, into that rabbit hole, I think there was a way on Ubuntu to install a Bitcoin Core through the apt repository.
-And that means if you do sudo apt install Bitcoin, that does get auto updated.
+And that means if you do sudo apt install Bitcoin, that does get auto-updated.
-And it gets auto updated by whoever controls the Ubuntu repository.
+And it gets auto-updated by whoever controls the Ubuntu repository.
 So it's not even necessarily the Bitcoin Core developers.
 So that's a bit scary.
-But generally you have to go and download it yourself if
+But generally, you have to go and download it yourself if you want a new version.

-NVK: 00:17:51

-you want

-Sjors Provoost: 00:17:51

-a new version.
 And so you can wait until see if there's a panic on Twitter.
 And if so, maybe wait a little bit.

 NVK: 00:17:57

-And also like and then there is the keys, right?
+And also like and then there are the keys, right?
-Like there is a bunch of people who have keys.
+Like there are a bunch of people who have keys.
 We're going to get into that, but there's a bunch of people who have keys and they all sign that release saying, hey, this release is good for me.
 This release is good for me.
 This release is good for me.